Ark-Repoleved/BDroid_X/README.md

 2.  **Long-press** on it.
 3. A preview screen will open, playing the animation.

-### Spine Atlas Merger
+### Spine Atlas Merger (Troubleshooting Tool)
-If a mod uses multiple texture images (e.g., `_2.png`, `_3.png`), it can cause the game to crash.
-This tool merges them into a single file to improve stability.
+**Use this tool ONLY if a mod causes the game to crash after installation.** Crashes are often caused by mods that use too many texture files (e.g., `_5.png`, `_6.png`).
+This tool merges them into a less, more stable file.
-1. On the main screen, select **only one** mod that has multiple `.png` files.
+1. On the main screen, find the mod that is causing the crash.
+Select **only that mod**.
 2. Tap the floating action button, then tap the **"Merge Spine"** button.
 3. The app will process the files.
-The original `.png` and `.atlas` files will be moved to a new `.old` subfolder as a backup.
+The originals will be backed up into a new `.old` subfolder.
-4. You can now install the merged mod as usual.
+4. Re-install the newly merged mod.
+The crash should be resolved.

 ### Standalone Bundle Unpacker
 For users who want to extract original game files: